pubkey/rxdb/docs-src/alternatives.md

   <img src="./files/alternatives/aws-amplify.svg" alt="AWS Amplify alternative" height="60" class="img-padding" />
 </p>

-AWS Amplify is a collection of tools and libraries to develope web- and mobile frontend applications.
+AWS Amplify is a collection of tools and libraries to develop web- and mobile frontend applications.
 Similar to firebase, it provides everything needed like authentication, analytics, a REST API, storage and so on.
 Everything hosted in the AWS Cloud, even when they state that *"AWS Amplify is designed to be open and pluggable for any custom backend or service"*.
 For realtime replication, AWS Amplify can connect to an AWS App-Sync GraphQL endpoint.

 ### AWS Datastore